wilsonmar/wilsonmar.github.io/_posts/2022-02-05-rbac-vs-abac-vs-pbac.md

 In Azure, a Role is a collection of Actions that the assigned identity will be able to perform.
 A Role answers the question "What can be done?"

+PROTIP: Azure allows only up to 2,000 Role assignments per account.

 https://www.youtube.com/watch?v=xUUxxtgcRzw" title="Jun 18, 2021">
 Manage access to Azure resources at scale using Attribute Based Access Control (ABAC)</a>